patilnikki/Hello_world/README.md

 # Hello_world

   This is a simplest program in python.
-  It will simply display "hello World!" in output window or terminal.
+  It will simply display "Hello World!" in output window or terminal.